nunit/NUnit.System.Linq/README.md

 #### Tagged CI build

+> NOTE: Don't use this workflow at the moment.
+It doesn't seem to work reliably.

 As above except before pushing tag the commit and use `--tags` option on the push.
 All artifacts will use the tag you supply as the version number.
 For example

 ```